 Amici seek to assist this Court by bringing to bear the medical and scientific research on the review of the decision below.
-Amici urge this Court to reverse the decision below.
-It is contradicted by scientific research that makes clear that illegal drugs cannot be singled out from innumerable other actions, inactions, and exposures that pose potential risks to a fetus or to a child once born, and is contrary to the consensus judgment of medical practitioners and their professional organizations, and undermines individual and public health.
+Amici urge this Court to reverse the decision below as it is not supported by the plain language and intent of the chemical endangerment statute, is contradicted by scientific research that makes clear that illegal drugs cannot be singled out from innumerable other actions, inactions, and exposures that pose potential risks to a fetus or to a child once born, is contrary to the consensus judgment of medical practitioners and their professional organizations, and undermines individual and public health.

 Amici are committed to reducing potential drug-related harms at every opportunity.
 Amici do not endorse the non-medicinal use of drugs--including alcohol or tobacco-during pregnancy.
-Nor do amici assert that there are no health risks associated with the use of cocaine or other controlled substances during pregnancy.
-Rather, amici contend that the relevant medical and scientific research does not support the prosecution of women who use a controlled substance and continue to term for the crime of

-"chemical endangerment" and that such prosecutions undermine maternal and fetal health.
+Nor do amici assert that there are no health risks associated with the use of methamphetamine or other controlled substances during pregnancy.
+Rather, amici contend that the relevant medical and scientific research does not support the prosecution of women who use a controlled substance and continue to term for the crime of "chemical endangerment" and that such prosecutions undermine maternal and fetal health.